 Created in 2018, the Brody-O’Neill Endowed Faculty Scholar fund was established to encourage innovative teaching projects and new practices in legal education.
 The Brody-O’Neill Endowed Faculty Scholar position, which recognizes professors who either have a proven track record of teaching excellence or are emerging as excellent teachers, emphasizes the importance of faculty development and excellence in the classroom by providing awardees with the time and funds to develop new and innovative courses and/or teaching techniques.
 At the conclusion of the awardee’s two-year term, the faculty scholar will present their teaching project and related implementation for the betterment of the UIC Law faculty body.

-Named to honor the teaching legacies of Professors Susan L. Brody and Timothy P. O’Neill, who taught at the Law School from 1982 until the end of 2018, the fund has been generously supported by several alumni who fondly remember and recognize the impact of their teaching.
+Named to honor the legacies of Professors Susan L. Brody and Timothy P. O’Neill, who taught at the Law School from 1982 until the end of 2018, the Brody-O’Neill Endowed Faculty Scholar Fund has been generously supported by alumni who fondly remember their impact as faculty members.